BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/kingdoms_of_men.md

 - **Captain of the Guard** `PASSIVE`

-So long as Braga has Will points remaining, friendly Lake-town Guard Captains and Lake-town Guard within 3" of him count as having [Dominant] (2).
+So long as Braga has Will Points remaining, friendly Lake-town Guard Captains and Lake-town Guard within 3" of him count as having the [Dominant] (2) special rule.

 </div>